Chaitanya8639/Study-Schedule-Sync-with-Google-Calendar/Code/readme.md

 ---

 ## 🚀 What Does setupScheduleSync() Do?
 The setupScheduleSync() function is your one-click setup to automate everything.
-It performs the following operations to prepare the entire system:
+It performs the following operations to prepare the entire system -

 ✅ Creates a custom menu in your Google Sheet titled Schedule Sync, giving you quick access to sync features.